 Take short breaks during the day to teach your dog something.
-Give your brain a break so you can come back to your computer ready to work and let your dog expend some energy.
+This will help to give your brain a break so you can come back to your computer ready to work and let your dog expend some energy.
 More good news—you’ll also get some quality time together, which will have a positive impact on your relationship with your four-legged friend.

 Take a few breaks to cuddle with your pup, it’s good for morale!
 Take care of yourself and your whole family during these tough times.
 Globalvet is here to support you and answer any questions you may have about your pet.